 How to access your funds

 If you’d like to take out small amounts, you can withdraw your repayments as you go.
 Simply sign in to your account, go to the ‘Lending Settings’ page and turn off lending.
-Your repayments will no longer be lent out and the funds will accrue in your account.
+Your repayments will no longer be lent out and the funds will accrue in your account ready for you to withdraw.

 The rate at which your funds will accrue will vary, but on average investors get back: